mary-perret-1986/kerry-perret.github.io/_posts/2021-02-15-post-mortem-handling-big-files-with-rmq-pg.md

 - Maximum degree of parallelism per "IO layer" 🔀
 - The respective bits of hardware / VM / Docker containers supporting a given service and relevant bits of infrastructure dependencies💪

-and last but not least, the average size of the files💾 we are playing with on which we had no control whatsoever.
+The overall problem looked like a Gordian knot🧶 until we realized that we could bypass it altogether with a different approach... when we started to a have closer look at... well... the files💾 and more precisely, their average size.

-And in retrospect, persisting "relatively big files" 100MB either to a JSONB column🧮 or to RabbitMQ (tho for the RabbitMQ part there were split based on some business conditions) was really the best option ever, performance-wise🐢.
+In retrospect, persisting "relatively big files" 100MB either to a JSONB column🧮 or to RabbitMQ (tho for the RabbitMQ part there were first split based on some business conditions) wasn't really the best option available out there... performance-wise🐢.

 # Solution

-Given all the information above, it becomes crystal clear🔮 that the main hiccup was to persist files where they were not really supposed to be persisted... so we decided to use...
+Given all the information above, it became crystal clear🔮 that the main hiccup was to persist files where they were not really supposed to be persisted... so we decided to use...

 ## ("a" Corporate[i.e. on-premise]) S3

-Our first and original sin was purely architectural, moving the file persistence💾 from the DB and Rabbit and hence keeping just a reference / ID to the file reference in the S3 bucket💿 alleviates a lot the IO burden, since we are essentially delegating⏏️ the infra burden to another service.
+Our first and original "sin"🛐 was purely architectural📐.
+Removing the file persistence💾 from PostgreSQL and RabbitMQ "duties" and hence keeping just a reference(i.e. ID) to the file in the S3 bucket💿 did alleviate a lot the IO burden by several orders of magnitude.

+What we have done is essentially delegating⏏️ the infra burden to another service that is good at handling file persistence and "voila"🍷🥖.

 Note: I didn't mention it when I first drafted this article, but if you consider that several instances of the same service are running simulatenously and given that the even store is a very central building block in our architecture it makes sense to NOT burden it with long concurrent writes.

 ## EasyNetQ

-This issue made us realize another problem, when we started to use RabbitMQ in our project we thought we would need a certain granularity hence the decision to pick the rather low-level RabbitMQ .NET official client...
+This issue (and the investigations we did around this issue) made us realize another problem.
+When we started to use RabbitMQ in our project we thought we would need a certain granularity hence the decision to pick the rather low-level RabbitMQ .NET official client...

-We had this premise, because in our past experience with Entity Framework🧰, the overly complex abstraction made us miserable😿 and we were spending (i.e. wasting?) more time fighting⚔️ the framework rather than benefiting from it (i.e. you deliver less business-value).
+We had this premise, because in our past experience with Entity Framework🧰, the overly complex abstraction made us litterally miserable😿 and we were spending (i.e. wasting?) more time fighting⚔️ the framework than benefiting from it (i.e. you deliver less business-value).

 But keep in mind that the opposite is also true (i.e. afaik, these days, the vast majority of the software developers on Earth aren't coding in assembly).
 There is a middle-ground, but it changes over time, due to skills, deadlines, priorities, and so forth.

-So contrary to the popular belief🌎 that it's usually better to have a close-to-the-metal🔧 implementation that you can gradually customize and tune accordingly to your very needs (and illustrated in articles like [this one](https://www.ouarzy.com/2020/12/27/dont-reinvent-the-wheel), or [that one](https://www.ouarzy.com/2019/09/29/writing-code-isnt-the-bottleneck)), it seems that well it's not always that "straightforward" to figure who or more exactly what is actually doing the heavy lifting.
+So...
+I hate to break it to you dear reader... but contrary to the popular belief🌎 that "it's always better to have a close-to-the-metal🔧 implementation that you can gradually customize and tune accordingly to your very needs" (and illustrated in articles like [this one](https://www.ouarzy.com/2020/12/27/dont-reinvent-the-wheel), or [that one](https://www.ouarzy.com/2019/09/29/writing-code-isnt-the-bottleneck)), it seems that well it's not always that "straightforward" to figure out who or more exactly what is actually doing the heavy lifting.

-Maintaining our messaging implementation✉️ with the official RabbitMQ .NET client with all its caveats has a cost and it has become increasingly expensive to keep up with all the new features and the ones that are going to be released.
+Maintaining our messaging implementation✉️ with the official RabbitMQ .NET client with all its caveats had a cost and it became increasingly expensive to keep up with all the new features and the ones that are going to be released.

-The value💰 we bring to our project is not measured by the time we spent on tweaking the official .NET client and doing the heavy lifting ourselves but rather by providing business-value to our stakeholders and end-users.
+The value💰 we bring to our project is not measured by the time we spent on tweaking the official RabbitMQ .NET client by doing the heavy lifting ourselves but rather by providing business-value to our stakeholders and end-users.

 # "It's all your f*cking fault!" or "Amateur-hour, Admit it!
 You just made a monumental mistake!"